droyo/dnscache-stats/README.md

 - dnscache-stats will exit if it can no longer write to stdout.
 This is important when running dnscache-stats as a log program under daemontools, as it will ensure that the supervise program will restart it.
+- When following a physical file (via the -f flag), dnscache will attempt to detect and re-open the file if it is renamed (such as during log rotation).
+This process is imperfect and can result in (very small) errors in metrics.

 # Building and developing dnscache-stats